HaileeBui/software-testing/README.md

 npm run test:coverage
 ```

+## Note
+`dev` branch contains pipeline and test coverage, code has been fixed for tests to pass

+`ci` branch contains only tests and original source code in /src

 ## Purpose of this repository

 This is a project template for students participating in Software Testing course